Napa Valley Register, April 27, 2014

 The seal is awarded to high school graduates who have attained a high level of proficiency in speaking, reading and writing in one or more languages in addition to English.

-Of the 45 students who earned the seal this year, 36 earned it for Spanish, six for French and three for German.
-Thirty of the students were from Napa High School, and 15 were from Vintage, said Ivan Chaidez, the district’s director of English language learner and alternative education services.
+Of the 102 students who earned the seal this year, 88 earned it for Spanish, 10 for French and four for German.
+Forty-seven of the students were from Napa High School, 41 were from Vintage and 14 were from American Canyon, said Ivan Chaidez, the district’s director of English language learner and alternative education services.

-The Napa Valley Unified School District’s goal was for 50 students to earn the seal during the 2012-13 school year.
-Although the district fell five students short of the goal, Chaidez said he was “very happy” with the number of graduates who received recognition for bilingualism.
+The Napa Valley Unified School District’s goal was for 100 students to earn the seal during the 2013-14 school year.

 The state’s Seal of Biliteracy Program was established by Assembly Bill 815.
 School districts have the option to adopt the seal — it is not mandated by the state, Chaidez said.
 Napa Valley Unified’s board of trustees voted to adopt the seal in 2012.

 The gold, embossed seal is affixed to student diplomas, and the award also is noted in their transcripts.
 The seal is meant to inform future employers and college admissions staff of a student’s accomplishment in achieving bilingualism.

 Approximately 130 students in the Napa school district applied for the seal this year, but not all of them met the required criteria, Chaidez said.